-15 000 is course endotes the students.
 A. To Characterize engineering systems in terms of their essential elements, purpose, parameters, constraints, performance requirements, sub-systems, interconnections and environmental context. В. To understand Engineering problem modelling and solving through the relationship between theoretical and mathematical C. To provide Mathematical modelling real world situations related to engineering systems development, D. To able Generate random numbers and random variates using different techniques.
-E. To provide the knowledge of queuing theory to solve real life problem or the completion of this course, students will be used to: 1.
-Define basic concepts in modeling and simulation (M&S).
+E. To provide the knowledge of queuing theory to solve real life problem

+1. Define basic concepts in modeling and simulation (M&S).
 2. Classify various simulation models and give practical examples for each category.
+Category.
 3. Understand the behavior of a dynamic system and create an analogous model for a dynamic system.
 4. Generate and test random number variates and apply them to develop simulation models.
 5. Develop a real life model using queuing system.